Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-With travel insurance, you can rest easy knowing it provides protection against a broad range of risks faced by every traveler who visits Bali, including:
+With travel insurance, you’re protected from common risks faced by every traveler who visits Bali, including:

 - Overseas medical expenses.
-Medicare doesn’t cover you overseas, so if you fall and break your arm on a slippery Kuta street or if you’re hospitalized with a severe case of “Bali belly”, you could face expensive medical bills.
+If you fall and break your arm on a slippery Kuta street or if you’re hospitalized with a severe case of “Bali belly,” you could face expensive medical bills.
 Luckily, travel insurance can cover your emergency overseas medical costs.

 - Medical evacuation and repatriation.
-If you suffer a serious illness or injury in Bali and the best course of action is for you to be medically repatriated back home, the cost can be astronomical.
-But the good news is that it’s covered by travel insurance.
+If you suffer a serious illness or injury in Bali that requires you to be medically repatriated back home, the cost can be astronomical, unless you have travel insurance.

 - Cancellation costs.
-No matter where in the world you travel, sometimes unforeseeable events can cause you to cancel your trip.
 From natural disasters to the unexpected death of a relative, travel insurance covers your cancellation fees and lost deposits if you’re unable to travel due to circumstances beyond your control.

 - Lost or stolen luggage.
 If your luggage or personal items are stolen or damaged during your trip, travel insurance covers the cost of their repair or replacement.

 - Luggage delay.
 When an airline temporarily loses your luggage, travel insurance can give you the funds you need to buy emergency items like clothing and toiletries until your luggage is returned.

 - Theft.
-Had your bag or wallet stolen in the busy crowds at one of Bali’s popular tourist hot spots?
-Petty crime is a common risk in Indonesia, so travel insurance covers the theft of cash, passports and personal items.
+Petty crime is a common risk in Indonesia, especially in tourist hotspots, so travel insurance covers the theft of cash, passports and personal items.

 - Personal liability.
-If you’re held legally liable for injuring someone else or damaging their property while on your Balinese holiday, the financial consequences could be disastrous – unless you’re protected by the personal liability coverage included with travel insurance.
+Avoid legal trouble for injuring someone or damaging their property, since personal liability coverage is included with travel insurance.

 Compare sample policy quotes for a 35-year-old traveler who’s spending $3,000 on a 14-day trip.
-However, the limits and coverage provided vary from policy to policy, which is why it’s crucial to read the details closely and determine what you’re getting for your money if you choose a cheap* travel insurance policy.
+However, the limits and coverage provided vary from policy to policy, which is why it’s crucial to read the details closely and determine what you’re getting for your money if you choose a cheap travel insurance policy.

 |Overseas medical expenses||$1 million||$10,000||$10,000||$15,000|